adamddh/MI-COVID-Viz/MiCorona.md

 Note that the last 7 days of data have been colored red on the graph, as they frequently change as more information becomes available.
-Vertical orange line at 3 weeks in the past (as hospitalizations usually follow cases by three weeks).
+Vertical orange line at 3 weeks in the past (as hospitalizations and deaths usually follow cases by three weeks).